Detailed guides to painful problems, treatments & more

 updated

-Five articles on PainSci cite Lucas 2009: 1.
+Five pages on PainSci cite Lucas 2009: 1.
 The Complete Guide to Trigger Points & Myofascial Pain2.
 The Complete Guide to Low Back Pain3.
 Is Diagnosis for Pain Problems Reliable?4.
 Trigger Point Doubts5.
 Palpatory Pareidolia & Diagnosis by Touch

 PainSci commentary on Lucas 2009: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.